Annual SDOT Microsurfacing Project

 What is Microsurfacing?

-Microsurfacing is a protective seal coat which extends the life of non-arterial streets.
-It is a thin, tough layer of asphalt emulsion blended with finely crushed stone.
+Microsurfacing is a protective seal coat which extends the life of pavement.
+It is a thin, tough layer of asphalt emulsion blended with finely crushed stone for traction.

-Chip sealing has the advantage that you can drive on the street immediately, but with microsurfacing you must wait about two hours for the surface to cure before driving or walking on it.
+Chip sealing has the advantage that you can drive on the street immediately, but with microsurfacing you must wait two hours or more for the surface to cure before driving or walking on it.

 Our street looks fine.
 Why resurface it?

-Chip sealed streets need periodic resealing to protect them from the deteriorating effects of water (rain) and sun.
+Flexible pavements (typically asphalt) need periodic resealing to protect them from the deteriorating effects of water (rain) and sun.
 If left untreated, the surface becomes brittle and may crack and ravel.
-Periodic resealing through chip sealing or microsurfacing prevents more extensive and costly repairs.
-Regular preventive maintenance is the most cost effective way to maintain streets.
+Periodic resealing prevents more extensive and costly repairs.
+Regular preventive maintenance is the most cost-effective way to maintain streets.

 Preparing the street: fixing potholes, cracks, etc.

-Streets are prepared for microsurfacing and chip sealing in the same way.
-It is essential that damage to the road, such as potholes and cracks, is repaired prior to the microsurfacing process.
+It is essential that structural damage is repaired prior to the microsurfacing process.
 SDOT crews will begin to patch deteriorated areas of the selected roads well in advance of the microsurfacing operation.

 In addition, low hanging branches and overgrowth may need to be trimmed to allow for the microsurfacing equipment to navigate the roads.